Mark Haverland

 In his inaugural charge to the synod, the newly elected metropolitan cited the stability and consensus of the ACC as its strengths, and called for greater openness to the wider tradition outside classical Anglicanism, including the Orthodox and Roman Catholic churches.

-On August 22, 2006, he offered the Keynote Address to the Fellowship of Concerned Churchmen on the question, 'What does conservative Anglicanism have to contribute to the One Holy Catholic and Apostolic Church?'
+On August 22, 2006, he offered the keynote address to the Fellowship of Concerned Churchmen on the question "What does conservative Anglicanism have to contribute to the One Holy Catholic and Apostolic Church?"

 He responded critically to Pope Benedict XVI's Anglicanorum Coetibus, in a document issued in January 2010, despite recognizing positive aspects in the provision.
 In 2011, he addressed the Congress of Traditional Anglicans, and stated that the Affirmation of St. Louis is consistent with classical Anglican theology while also offering the basis for union with eastern and western churches.

-In 2015, he addressed ACNA and Forward in Faith North America, stating that the Affirmation of St. Louis "situates us irrevocably within the central Tradition of Catholic Christendom" and that it is that which is "the lens through which we read and appropriate our Anglicanism."
+In 2015, he addressed ACNA and Forward in Faith North America, stating that the Affirmation of St. Louis "situates us irrevocably within the central Tradition of Catholic Christendom" and that it is that which is "the lens through which we read and appropriate our Anglicanism".

 He has collaborated on many publications, including Touchstone, The New Oxford Review and The Journal of Religion.
-He wrote Anglican Catholic Faith and Practice, first published in 1996 by Holyrood Seminary Press, and republished in a revised edition in 2004. and now in its 3rd Edition, Revised and Updated, Third Printing (2011).
+He wrote Anglican Catholic Faith and Practice, first published in 1996 by Holyrood Seminary Press, and republished in a revised edition in 2004. and now in its 3rd edition, revised and updated, Third Printing (2011).

 In addition to his academic publications on bioethics, he is a signatory of the Statement Opposing Brain Death Criteria released by Citizens United Resisting Euthanasia.

-In 2021, he appeared on the podcast The Sacramentalists to discuss universalism.
-He joined the podcast again in 2023 to speak on the subject of Mariology.
+He has appeared multiple times as a guest on the podcast The Sacramentalists in 2021 to discuss universalism, and again in 2023 to speak on the subject of Mariology and the Book of Ruth.

 He publishes his own blog, Anglican Catholic Liturgy and Theology, with the disclaimer that it "should not be considered official or authoritative" for the ACC.
+As the Metropolitan of the ACC he publishes a regular column in its official news publication, The Trinitarian.